screetsec/Sudomy/README.md

 ### Subdomain Enumeration & Analysis
 ![ff](https://user-images.githubusercontent.com/17976841/63212795-b8d57300-c133-11e9-882a-f604d67819cc.png)

-***Sudomy*** is a subdomain enumeration tool, created using a bash script, to analyze domains and collect subdomains in fast and comprehensive way.
+***Sudomy*** is a subdomain enumeration tool to collect subdomains and analyzing domains performing automated reconnaissance.
 ## Features !
 ##### For recent time, ***Sudomy*** has these 18 features:
 -  Easy, light, fast and powerful.
-Bash script is available by default in almost all Linux distributions.
+Bash script (Controller) is available by default in almost all Linux distributions.
 By using bash script multiprocessing feature, all processors will be utilized optimally.
 -  Subdomain enumeration process can be achieved by using **active** method or **passive** method
     - **Active Method**
         - *Sudomy* utilize Gobuster tools because of its highspeed performance in carrying out DNS Subdomain Bruteforce attack (wildcard support).
 The wordlist that is used comes from combined SecList (Discover/DNS) lists which contains around 3 million entries